deliveroo/deliveroo.engineering/_guidelines/services.md

 Streaming architectures that send full or partial messages over a distributed message bus are supported, with an owning domain service publishing its view of the world out to multiple consumers.
 This de-couples the communication mechanism from the service and allows for scalable fan out to multiple consumers.

+When services do use HTTP for communication, it is advisable to adhere to REST principles.

+In particular (but not limited to):

+- HTTP verbs should be used.
+- GET requests should have no side-effects (on any entity of this concept or others) and be cacheable.
+- PUT and PATCH requests should be idempotent (submitting them more than once should not change state further)
+- DELETE requests should only suceed if the resource exists.
+- URL terms in any API should reflect domain concepts.
+- Hypermedia links should be provided in responses.

 ### Messaging Formats

 A service should own the schema for its domain.
 Domains should have their data model defined in a language agnostic schema format that supports code generation for multiple languages and provides a compact serialization format for sending data between services.
 One of the advantages of this includes the ability to enforce types (in statically typed languages).